Early Intervention Services

 What to Expect from an Evaluation

-- You will be asked to share information about your child’s development, health and medical history.
-You will be asked to provide information about your family’s resources, priorities and concerns.
-This information is necessary to help the early intervention team develop a plan that meet the needs of your child and family.
+• You will be asked to provide information about your family’s resources, priorities and concerns.
+This information helps the early support team work with you to develop a plan that meets the needs of your child and family.

 Child Outcome Summary (COS) Process